-When the stock comes to simmer/boil, add in the 1-cup pasta, the diced carrots and celery, and cook uncovered for 6 to 8 minutes for orzo or standard white pasta, and 10 minutes for the fregola pasta or egg noodles.
+When the stock comes to simmer/boil, add in the 1-cup pasta and cook uncovered for 6 to 8 minutes for orzo or standard white pasta, and 10 minutes for the fregola pasta or egg noodles.
 I just set my timer for 10 minutes and the soup is perfect every time.
 You only want to cook the pasta till its tender, as the pasta will absorb the broth and continue to get tender as it sits in the soup.

 For time efficiency, I usually shred up my chicken while the pasta and vegetables are cooking away.

 Season to taste with salt and pepper.
 Yep, that’s all there is to it.
 I told you this was an easy soup to make.
 If you feel like you need to add a bit more stock because you had huge chicken breasts, or you just like more stock in your soup, then feel free to add more at this point.